Who is Ursula von der Leyen, the surprise compromise as European Commission president? | DW | 02.07.2019

 As family minister, von der Leyen showed a degree of innovation, for instance in this photo shoot seeking to combat violence against women

-Until the changeover to the forefront of the Defense Ministry, the ambitious von der Leyen had a nearly flawless career.
-She has mostly been been loyal to Chancellor Angela Merkel, who counts on her as a solid pillar in her cabinet of ministers and on party conventions.
+Prior to taking over at Defense Ministry (long considered a graveyard for promising German political careers), the ambitious von der Leyen had a nearly flawless career.
+She has mostly been been loyal to Chancellor Angela Merkel, who counts on her as a solid pillar in her Cabinet.

 Mover and shaker

 As defense minister, Von der Leyen quickly tackled the armed forces' problems one by one.
 The Bundeswehr was, and still is afflicted by outdated and defective equipment, ill-conceived arms projects and a severe shortage of experts.
 By applying a lot of political pressure and by speaking out in public on behalf of the Bundeswehr she achieved an increase in the defense budget — albeit still well short of NATO's spending targets.
-And under the catchphrase "personnel turnaround", the first female German defense minister stopped the downsizing of the armed forces, which saw a personnel increase for the first time since German reunification.
+And under the catchphrase "personnel turnaround," the first female German defense minister stopped the downsizing of the armed forces, bolstering troop numbers for the first time since the end of the Cold War.

 She scrapped Germany's fixed cap of 185,000 troops.
 Under von der Leyen's tenure, defense policy became a recognizable element of Germany's foreign policy.
 This was also in line with international efforts to fight the "Islamic State" terror militia, which has seen contributions by the German armed forces in several spheres.